Mindfulness is firstly about awareness and the ability to live in the present moment.

 Taking a class, joining a group or enrolling on a course in Mindfulness can help us to have a real understanding of our emotions, boost our focus and concentration, built personal resilience and even improve our relationships.

-How can I develop mindfulness?
+How can we develop mindfulness?

 Mindfulness meditation is at the heart of the practice.
-This formal ‘sitting’ practice is supported by integrating the seven ‘attitudes’ of mindfulness into everyday life:
+This formal ‘sitting’ practice is supported by integrating the ‘attitudes’ of mindfulness into everyday life:

-Jane is a qualified and accredited teacher of Mindfulness through Mindfulness Now which offers an integrated / eclectic approach to mindfulness teaching and aims to equip teachers to work with individuals and groups with many requirements including helping with physical and emotional pain, stress and anxiety, as well as building emotional resilience.
+I am a qualified and accredited teacher of Mindfulness through Mindfulness Now which offers an integrated / eclectic approach to mindfulness teaching and aims to equip teachers to work with individuals and groups with many requirements including helping with physical and emotional pain, stress and anxiety, as well as building emotional resilience.
 Mindfulness Now is accredited by The British Psychological Society.

-Jane offers a fusion of mindfulness-based approaches, including the evidence-based Mindfulness Based Stress Reduction (MBSR) and Mindfulness Based Cognitive Therapy (MBCT).
+I offer a fusion of mindfulness-based approaches, including the evidence-based Mindfulness Based Stress Reduction (MBSR) and Mindfulness Based Cognitive Therapy (MBCT).
 The latter, developed by Professor Mark Williams and colleagues at the University of Oxford, offers a breakthrough in the treatment of depression, anxiety and emotional trauma, and is recommended by NICE as a treatment of choice for depression.

-Jane offers individual 1-to-1 sessions, as well as classes, courses, workshops and retreats in mindfulness-based practices.
+I offer courses, workshops and retreats in mindfulness-based practices.

 See details of upcoming classes, courses, workshops and retreats.